 Medium Term Trend Analysis

 Our S&P 500 outlook suggests sizable correction ahead of us in 2018.
-We expect the correction in primary wave 4° to start in 2018.
+We expect the correction in primary wave 4° to start in the months ahead.
 It should trace out as a deep and complex structure due to alternation guidelines.